 This section presents the sequence of activities and interdependencies between these activities when using our framework.
 Figure 2 gives an outline of these activities.

 The data sets to match can be contained in files (e.g. csv, Excel spreadsheets, etc.) or defined in Google Refine projects (step 1).
 The inputs for the match module are the source and target files and/or projects that contain the data sets.
 These projects are imported into the internal data structure (called schema) of the AMC [18] (step 2).
 The AMC then uses a set of built-in algorithms to calculate similarities between the source and target schemas on an element basis, i.e. column names in the case of spreadsheets or relational databases.
 The output is a set of similarities, each containing a triple consisting of source schema element, target element, and similarity between the two.

-As depicted in Figure 3, these results are presented to the user in tabular form (step 3) such that s/he can check, correct, and potentially complete the mappings (step 4).
+These results are presented to the user in tabular form (step 3) such that s/he can check, correct, and potentially complete the mappings (step 4).
 Once the user has completed the matching of columns, the merge information is sent back to Google Refine, which calls the merge module.
 This module creates a new project, which contains a union of the two projects where the matched columns of the target project are appended to the corresponding source columns (step 5).
-As shown in Figure 4, the user can then select the columns that s/he wants to merge and visualize by dragging and dropping the required columns onto the fields that represent the x and y axes (step 6).
+The user can then select the columns that s/he wants to merge and visualize by dragging and dropping the required columns onto the fields that represent the x and y axes (step 6).

-Once the selection has been performed, the aggregation module merges the filtered columns and the result can then be visualized as shown in Figure 5 (step 7).
+Once the selection has been performed, the aggregation module merges the filtered columns and the result can then be visualized (step 7).
 As aggregation operations can quickly become complex, our default aggregation module can be replaced by more advanced analytics on tabular data.
 The integration of such a tool is part of future work.

 Schema Matching